Getting started with Blazor TimePicker in Blazor WASM App

 <SfTimePicker TValue="DateTime?"
 PlaceHolder="Select a time"></SfTimePicker>

-- Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor TimePicker component in your default web browser.
+Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
+The Blazor TimePicker component will render in your default web browser.

 Setting the time format